blinskey/greek-reference/README.md

 **Can you translate the app to my language?**

 Sorry, we're limited to texts available from the Perseus Digital Library.
 If you're interested in translating the app's UI text to another language, feel free to open an issue for further discussion.

-**What is the official name of this app?**

-The app was originally called Greek Reference but was later renamed to Ancient Greek Lexicon & Syntax in order to make it easier for users to find the app.
-At the moment, the original name still persists in this repository's name, the app icon caption, and a few other places.

 **What should I do if I've spotted an error in the lexicon?**